The Star Tribune Editorial Board is committed to hosting a civil and informed debate on the issues that matter most to the Star Tribune’s readers.

 We may edit your letter for purposes of style, clarity and concision, adding context if necessary or subtracting it if the letter is appearing with others on the same subject.

 Our commentary offerings include a mix of local and national writers.
-Here is where you will find syndicated national columnists (George F. Will and E.J.
-Dionne of the Washington Post; Paul Krugman and David Brooks of the New York Times, and many others).
-Star Tribune Editorial staff members John Rash, Lori Sturdevant and D.J.
-Tice write weekly columns, and we offer frequent fact-checking reports from PolitiFact.com.
-We also feature local writers, including public officials, experts and newsmakers and thoughtful readers with something to say.
+Here is where you will find syndicated national columnists from newspapers like the Washington Post and New York Times.
+Star Tribune Editorial staff members John Rash and D.J.
+Tice write weekly columns, and retired staff member Lori Sturdevant offers a monthly column.
+We also offer occasional fact-checking reports from PolitiFact.com, and we feature local writers, including public officials, experts and newsmakers and thoughtful readers with something to say.
 Our goal is to air diverse and engaging points of view on the day’s most important and interesting issues.

 What makes a good commentary?
 10 guiding questions